bisdn/bisdn-linux/README.md

 Build image
 -----------

-Chose one the desired image types to build
+Chose one of the available image types to build

 * `minimal`: bare minimum of packages for booting the system.
 Does not include any closed source packages outside of required firmware files.